Islamist uprising in Syria: Aftermath

 Having suppressed all opposition, Hafez al-Assad released some imprisoned members of the Brotherhood in the mid-1990s.

-Although its leadership is in exile, the Brotherhood continues to enjoy considerable sympathy among Syrians.
-Riyad al-Turk, a secular opposition leader, considers it "the most credible" Syrian opposition group.
-The Brotherhood has continued to advocate a democratic political system; it has abandoned its calls for violent resistance and for the application of shari'a law.
-The Brotherhood also maintains that it condemns sectarianism against Alawites and is only against the Baathist dictatorship.
-Al-Turk and others in the secular opposition are inclined to take this evolution seriously, as a sign of the Brotherhood's greater political maturity, and believe that the Brotherhood would now be willing to participate in a democratic system of government.

 In a January 2006 interview, the Brotherhood's leader, Ali Sadreddine Bayanouni, "said the Muslim Brotherhood wants a peaceful change of government in Damascus and the establishment of a 'civil, democratic state', not an Islamic republic."
 According to Bayanouni, the Syrian government admits having detained 30,000 people, giving a fair representation of the Brotherhood's strength.

 The Muslim Brotherhood would have no physical presence in Syria again until 2011 which played in the role in the Syrian revolution against the Ba'athist government of Bashar al-Assad, who succeeded his father after his death in 2000.
 The Syrian revolution would eventually be achieved as rebel offensives had swept the country in December 2024 which culminated with the collapse of the Assad regime over Syria, with rebel leaders saying in regards to the Hama massacre of 1982 that they have came "to cleanse the wound that has persisted in Syria for 40 years".